 Knole's literary connections

-It takes its inspiration from Knole’s role as a hub for the leading British artists and writers of the twentieth century.
-Edward ‘Eddy’ Sackville-West lived at Knole from 1926-1940, occupying a private apartment in the Gatehouse Tower.
+The bookshop takes its inspiration from Knole’s role as a hub for the leading British artists and writers of the 20th century.
+Eddy Sackville-West lived at Knole from 1926-1940, occupying a private apartment in the Gatehouse Tower.

-Eddy was a musician, journalist, writer and heir to Knole.
-His Gatehouse Tower visitor book shows that he entertained many of his close friends at Knole, which included Bloomsbury (and other avant-garde) writers such as Virginia Woolf, Vita Sackville-West, Aldous Huxley and James Lees-Milne, alongside painters including Duncan Grant, John Banting and Graham Sutherland.
+Eddy was a musician, journalist and writer.
+His visitor book shows that he entertained many of his close friends at Knole, which included Bloomsbury writers such as Virginia Woolf, Vita Sackville-West, Aldous Huxley and James Lees-Milne.

-The interiors and collections of Eddy Sackville-West’s Gatehouse Tower apartment at Knole have influenced the design of the bookshop.
-Eddy's private rooms in the Gatehouse Tower opened to visitors for the very first time in June 2016.
+The interiors and collections of Eddy's apartment at Knole have influenced the design and decoration of the bookshop.
+You can see Eddy's rooms for yourself by visiting the Gatehouse Tower.